khoavpt/mmc-2024/round2/README.md

 │   ├── utils/               # Utility scripts
 │   │   └── utils.py
 │   ├── __pycache__/
-│   └──  glucose_insulines.py # Contains glucose_insuline model implementation
+│   ├──  glucose_insulines.py # Contains glucose_insuline model implementation
+│   └──  report.pdf           # Contains details of the mathematical model
 ```
-Final modeling results can be found in the `results` folder
+Details of the mathematical model and methodology are provided in `report.pdf`.